robotpy/robotpy-docs/install/computer.rst

 .. note:: installation via pip typically requires internet access

-RobotPy requires Python 3.6/3.7/3.8/3.9 to be installed on your computer.
-It is highly recommended to install a 64-bit version of Python.
+RobotPy requires Python 3.7/3.8/3.9/3.10 to be installed on your computer.
+We no longer support 32-bit installations of Python, you must have a 64-bit python installed.

 * `Python for Windows <https://www.python.org/downloads/windows/>`_
 * `Python for macOS <https://www.python.org/downloads/mac-osx/>`_